 Currently in the First-Time Homebuyers (FTHB) program, lenders are providing conventional loans.
 Most of Fairfax County's FTHB program participants are minority low- and moderate-income homebuyers.
-FTHB program applicants may work with any lender and are provided a list of lenders who are familiar with FTHB program restrictions and who regularly work with FTHB income-eligible families.
+FTHB program applicants may work with any lender and are provided a list of lenders familiar with FTHB program restrictions that regularly work with FTHB income-eligible families.

-The US Department of Housing and Urban Development (HUD) has an online resource of HUD-approved housing counselors.
-The Department of Housing and Community Development (HCD) provides a list of HUD-approved counselors in the area at orientation sessions to those interested in the Fairfax County FTHB program.
+The US Department of Housing and Urban Development (HUD) has an online resource of HUDapproved housing counselors.
+At orientation sessions, the Department of Housing and Community Development (HCD) provides a list of HUD-approved counselors in the area to those interested in the Fairfax County FTHB program.

-All participants in the county's FTHB program are required to attend a Virginia Housing education class and obtain a certificate of completion.
+All participants in the county's FTHB program are required to attend a Virginia housing education class and obtain a certificate of completion.
 As part of the class, the lender's role, financial products, and how to shop for a product are covered.

 Some HUD-approved housing counselors provide Virginia Housing homebuyer education courses when they can do so in person.
-During the COVID-19 pandemic, Virginia Housing homebuyer education classes have been available only online.
-Applicants interested in the FTHB program must attend a one-on-one financial counseling session with a HUD-approved housing counseling agency to be approved for the down payment assistance available to help with home purchase.
+During the COVID-19 pandemic, Virginia Housing homebuyer education classes were available only online.
+Applicants interested in the FTHB program must attend a one-on-one financial counseling session with a HUD-approved housing counseling agency to be approved for down payment assistance.
 That counseling has been provided over the phone, through online virtual meetings, and in some cases in person by the HUD counseling agencies.